 At Pickard Law, P.C., we advocate aggressively for patients who have suffered harm because a medical provider breached their duty of care.
 Our firm has pursued malpractice claims against a wide variety of care providers, including doctors and nurses, hospitals and clinics, dentists and even therapists.
 Regardless of the nature of your injuries, we can help you pursue full and fair compensation from the negligent parties responsible for them.

 People trust doctors with their health.
 Whether dealing with the common cold or cancer, health care professionals are among the most well-equipped individuals to treat what ails you.
 Even the best doctors, though, can err in a way that jeopardizes people’s future well-being and, in some cases, lives.

 What Is Medical Malpractice?

-Medical malpractice occurs when a doctor or other healthcare professional injuries a patient through negligence or omission.
-This action or lack of action can result in an improper diagnosis, care, medication, or management.
+Medical malpractice occurs when a doctor or another health care professional injures a patient through negligence or omission.
+This action or lack of action can result in an improper diagnosis, care, medication or management.
 Here are some real-world examples of medical malpractice:

 - Failure to identify symptoms

 - Improper medication

 - Inadequate follow-up care and treatment

 - Surgical errors, such as making an incision at the incorrect site